The start of a new year, quarter or month are all great times to set new goals for your photography business. But there is an art to goal setting.

 Knowing this, then you can break that achievement down into smaller milestones.

 So, in this example, during the research phase for this, you’d typically need to:

 - Carry out local media research

-- Write a media pitch highlighting the newsworthy elements of the story
+- Write a media pitch or press release, highlighting the newsworthy elements of the story

 - Collate images to send to the media